plausible/docs/docs/self-hosting.md

 ### 3. External Databases

 There are some caveats to consider when running your own databases:

-##### Postgres
-The user needs the role superuser for setting up certain modules on the database If the database already exists prior to running docker-compose up, please remove `&& /entrypoint.sh db createdb` in the command of the plausible service section inside docker-compose.yml.
-However, this will also prevent the Clickhouse database from being created, see below.

 ##### Clickhouse
 If you receive an error upon startup that for some reason the database does not exist, you can create it 'manually' via this docker run: